The publication is a showcase of some of our leading campaigns from 2018/19, including:

-This publication is a showcase of some of our leading campaigns from 2015.
-Each supports the government narrative themes set out in our Government Communications Plan published in July 2015.
+Each campaign supports the government narrative themes set out in our Government Communications Plan 2018/19 (PDF 5MB – published April 2018).

 The HMRC self assessment campaigns help 11 million UK customers to do their tax returns on time and avoid penalties.
 This campaign faced the challenge of improving on the record breaking results of 2017 when 93% of their customers filed by the deadline, without spending more money.

 Going against accepted industry practice of using ‘positive insights’ in order to influence behaviour when developing their creative, HMRC instead used ducks in order to personify the negative ‘niggling’ feeling customers said they felt when putting off doing their return.